 Larchmont is a somewhat small coastal village (i.e. on the ocean, a bay, or inlet) located in the state of New York.
 With a population of 6,069 people and three constituent neighborhoods, Larchmont is the 282nd largest community in New York.
-Much of the housing stock in Larchmont was built prior to World War II, making it one of the older and more historic villages in the country.
+Larchmont has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Larchmont home prices are not only among the most expensive in New York, but Larchmont real estate also consistently ranks among the most expensive in America.

 Larchmont is a decidedly white-collar village, with fully 97.61% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Larchmont is a village of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Larchmont who work in management occupations (18.73%), business and financial occupations (15.72%), and sales jobs (12.58%).